Tubulor/animals_collateral_adjectives_collector/README.md

 ## 📬 Contact

 If you encounter any issues or have suggestions, feel free to reach out or open an issue on the repository.

----

-💡 **Enjoy exploring the fascinating world of collateral adjectives!** 🌟